vanalex/data-preprocessing/README.md

    interpret its results.

 So, before applying any algorithm to our data we should have a look at our data to have more insight about it.
-Here are some steps accoring to Chlow Mawer to get this insight
+Here are some steps according to Chlow Mawer to get this insight
  - Univariate visualization of and summary statistics for each field in the raw dataset
  - Bivariate visualization and summary statistics for assessing the relationship between each variable in the dataset and the target variable of interest (e.g. time until churn, spend)
  - Multivariate visualizations to understand interactions between different fields in the data
  - Dimensionality reduction to understand the fields in the data that account for the most variance between observations and allow for the processing of a reduced volume of data
  - Clustering of similar observations in the dataset into differentiated groupings, which by collapsing the data into a few small data points, patterns of behavior can be more easily identified

-(To be continued)
+The article author stresses the importance of visualization instead of only using summarization alone.

+# Step3: Dealing with missing values

+In this topic I can recommend you the next:
+    - dropping instances
+    - dropping attributes
+    - imputing the attribute mean for all missing values
+    - imputing the attribute median for all missing values
+    - imputing the attribute mode for all missing values
+    - using regression to impute attribute missing values

+MAybe you can follow other ways to deal with the commented missing values but the listed ones are tried, tested and most importantly, are the commonly used approach.